ealker/university-notes/CS36110_Machine_Learning/04_ANN.md

 A key motivation behind wanting to model the human brain is that it can process multiple "jobs" simletaneously; it can be thought of as a highly parallel distributed system.

-======== Lecture 2 ==========

-Recap:

-Built on neurons - modelled on biological neuron.
-We can model very simple functiosn via perceptron.
-There are many types of neurons with different activation functions (linear, logistic, perceptron).

-Perceptron - step funtction output is a function of the vector x and the weights (theta). f = x0theta + x1theta1... xDThetaD.
-Inputs plus the weights of the inputs.
-When the sum exceeds the threshold then the output will change.
+Output nodes give results.

+## Types of Neurons

 An activation function transforms the neurons input into output.
 A step or sign function is non-differential.

-Each input node --> brings value of one independent variable into the network.

-Hidden layers do most of the work.

-Output nodes give results.

-## Types of Neurons

 - Perceptrons
+Any single layer perceptron network with a finite number of nodes can apporixmate any continuous function - this is known as the universal approximation theorem.

 - Linear
 - Logistical (Sigmoidal Activation Function)

 ## Backpropogation

 Backpropogation (backpropogation of errors) is a learning rule (algorithm) for ANNs.

-## Perceptrons
+## How does a network adjust the weights on the nodes?

-If the examples are linearly seperable, use the perceptron training rule.
-If the training examples are not linearly seperable, then the delta rule with gradient descent algorithm is used.
+In a single layered artificial neural network, if the examples are linearly seperable, use the perceptron training rule.
+If the training examples are not linearly seperable, then the delta rule algorithm should be used.

 ### Perceptron Training Rule

 ### Delta Rule